BRM (Belief Reset Method)

 “Change doesn’t begin in the past.
 It begins where you are.”

 BRM does not ask why something started.
-It asks how it is being maintained now.This pillar anchors everything in the now.
+It asks how it is being maintained now.This pillar focuses on present-moment awareness and the emotional, behavioural, and relational patterns currently influencing everyday experiences.

 Rather than analysing where the problem started, BRM asks:- What part of your current reality feels misaligned, uncomfortable, or limiting?